-Massachusetts FAIR Plan Exposure to Loss (Billions of Dollars)
+Massachusetts FAIR Plan Operating Gain or Loss 1000-2013 (Millions of Dollars)

 Prior to 2004 homeowners' rate changes under MPIUA were restricted by statute.
 In territories where its market share was extensive, the plan was permitted to increase pricing only by the statewide average of the top 10 companies.
 As a result, in the eight-year period from 1997 to 2004, the annual average price increase was capped at 1 percent.
 However, a bill passed in December 2004 allowed the insurance commissioner to consider predicted hurricane losses and cost of reinsurance when reviewing the pricing of the plan.
 As a result, starting from 2006, the rates could be adjusted upward, thereby giving the FAIR Plan an actuarially sound pricing basis going forward.